PriteshVedak/PriteshVedak/README.md

 - 👋 Hi, I’m @PriteshVedak
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics and Data Science
 - 📫 How to reach me priteshvedak@gmail.com

 <!---